marlinmm/BanDiTS/README.md

     pip install git+https://github.com/marlinmm/BanDiTS.git

+If you have trouble, installing _rasterio_ or the needed _GDAL_ package, download and install the .whl file directly from [here](https://www.lfd.uci.edu/~gohlke/pythonlibs/).

 If not and you have trouble to find a way, please [open an issue](https://github.com/marlinmm/BanDiTS/issues).

 # _WORK IN PROGRESS_